 - Pennsylvania invented a better way to eat a sticky bun: grilled, so the glaze gets all ooey and gooey.
 Try ’em at Millers in Lancaster County.

-Factory & Food-Related Tours
+Food & Factory-Related Tours

 Munch on made-in-PA snackables.

 - In York County, tour Martin’s Potato Chips in Thomasville, where 50,000 pounds of fresh potatoes are transformed into chips each day.
-Or have a hand-dipped ice cream cone after a tour of Perrydell Farm in York, where you get to see cows being milked and calves being fed.
+Or have a hand-dipped ice cream cone after a tour of Perrydell Farm, where you get to see cows being milked and calves being fed.
 Into the twisted?
 Tour Revonah Pretzel or Snyder’s of Hanover for a look at how the knotted snacks are made.

 - Take the ultimate chocolate excursion to Hershey’s Chocolate World, or get the scoop on ice cream production at the Turkey Hill Experience in Columbia.